Before attempting to configure a WireGuard instance, several pieces of information are required in order for both sides to build a tunnel.

 At a minimum, these pieces of information should be known before attempting to configure a WireGuard.

 Public keys for each peer

-Endpoint IP addresses and ports for each peer
+Endpoint IP addresses and ports for each peer (if static)

 A subnet to use for communication between peers

 Every WireGuard peer, including this router, needs a private and public key pair.

 Each peer should generate its own keys and the private key should not leave that peer if possible.

 While keeping a backup of the keys is a good idea, do not copy the private key contents unnecessarily.
 Other peers do not need to know the private key, they only need the public key.

 wg command from any system which has the

 WireGuard tools installed.